-The explicit solver computes the volume flow across cell boundaries.
+TUFLOW HPC uses an explicit solver.
+It computes the volume flow across cell boundaries.
 Volume cannot leave one cell without being placed in its neighbour.
-As a result, volume is conserved and mass error is 0%.
+As a result, 2D volume is conserved and 2D mass error is 0%.
 The transfer of momentum across cell boundaries is computed in the same way and once external forces are considered (bed slope, bottom friction, and wet perimeters of non-uniform depth) momentum has been found to be conserved.

-The scheme is unlike the TUFLOW Classic solution that solves the same equations implicitly using matrices, and therefore can successfully over step the solution using much larger timesteps (hence why it is important to monitor mass error in implicit schemes such as TUFLOW to check that the solution is converging).
+The scheme is unlike the TUFLOW Classic solution that solves the same equations implicitly using matrices, and therefore can successfully over step the solution using much larger timesteps (hence why it is important to monitor mass error in implicit schemes such as TUFLOW Classic to check that the solution is converging).
+TUFLOW HPC is unconditionally stable.